 8. Mirror, mirror on the floor…

-Put it in front of your bub, so that they can marvel at their own image (and the birdies) instead of growing tired of tummy time!
+Put it in front of your bub, so that they can marvel at their own image (and the birdies) instead of growing tired of being on their stomach.

 9. A new perspective